 2) What are we learning from recent innovations in governance and peacebuilding and what are their implications for policy-making?

 3) How can innovations in the area of #NextGenGov help adapt current programmes and formulate new ones?

-Partners will showcase methodologies and practical examples of innovative governance and peacebuilding practices in different countries and settings.
-Our aim is to facilitate wider discussions and create spaces for experimentation complementary to our existing practices with a greater focus on innovation in governance and peacebuildingng.
+Partners showcased methodologies and practical examples of innovative governance and peacebuilding practices in different countries and settings.
+Our aim was to facilitate wider discussions and create spaces for experimentation complementary to our existing practices with a greater focus on innovation in governance and peacebuildingng.